Spyderisk/system-modeller/README.md

 * List all volumes with `docker volume ls`
 * Remove a volume with `docker volume rm <volume ID>`
-* Remove all volumes that are not used by a container (running or not) with `docker volume prune` (it is sensible to do this periodically to save disc space)
+* Remove all volumes that are not used by a container (running or not) with `docker volume prune` (it is sensible to do this periodically to save disk space)

 ### Networks